ement on Jax Gratton

 No to Military Occupation!

-Statement on the APD Murder of Rashad Terelle Johnson
+Statement on the APD Murder of Rashaud Terelle Johnson

 On May 12th, the Aurora Police Department made the decision to shoot and kill Rashaud Terrelle Johnson.
 The officer responsible has been placed on paid leave pending an investigation, which will no doubt find his actions justified.
 They take the life of a rising comedy star, a kind and loving man cherished by his family, friends, and community, and then investigate themselves and act as if there was no other choice.
 It is a story all too familiar to countless families across the country.
 But these killings can be stopped.